The district will administer leave that qualifies for Family and Medical Leave Act (FMLA)

 with the Armed Forces to a foreign country under a call or order to active duty in accordance with

-Armed Forces – Army, Navy, Air Force, Marine Corps, Coast Guard.
+Armed Forces – Army, Navy, Air Force, Marine Corps and Coast Guard, including the National

 Child – A biological, adopted or foster child; a stepchild; a legal ward; or a child of a person acting